mozilla/ichnaea/docs/api/geolocate.rst

 ~~~~~~~~~~~~~~~~~

 radioType
     The type of radio network.
-One of `gsm`, `wcdma`, `lte` or `cdma`.
+One of `gsm`, `wcdma` or `lte`.
     This is a custom extension to the GLS API, which only defines the
     top-level radioType field.

 mobileCountryCode
     The mobile country code.
-For CMDA networks it is not defined.
-    If the device is a combined GSM/CDMA phone, the GSM mobile country
-    code might be available and used for the CDMA network.

 mobileNetworkCode
-    The mobile network code or the system id for CDMA networks.
+    The mobile network code.

 locationAreaCode
     The location area code for GSM and WCDMA networks.
 The tracking area
     code for LTE networks.
-The network id for CDMA networks.

 cellId
     The cell id or cell identity.
-The base station id for CDMA networks.

 age
     The number of milliseconds since this networks was last detected.